 The Corsair VOID RGB Elite are a decent pick for wired gaming, so long as you game on PC or PS4 due to their USB-only connection.
 They feature low-latency wired audio, feel reasonably comfortable, and deliver a fairly immersive listening experience.
 Compatibility with the Corsair iCUE companion app grants you access to a graphic EQ as well as microphone sidetone adjustment, which is helpful for when you want to make sure your teammates can hear you clearly.

 The Corsair VOID RGB Elite are middling for phone calls.
-Their boom microphone should do a decent job of making your voice sound full-bodied and natural, but there’s a fair bit of distortion present, and it struggles to isolate speech from ambient noise.
+Their boom microphone should do a decent job of making your voice sound full-bodied and natural, but there’s a fair bit of distortion present.
+On the upside, it's able to capture your voice clearly, even in moderately noisy environments.
 While they can't be used to make calls through your phone due to their USB-A audio connection, they're compatible with PCs and can be used with digital calling services like Skype.

 The Corsair VOID RGB Elite are a pair of gaming headphones with highly unconventional looks.
 They’re essentially a wired version of the similar Corsair Void PRO RGB Wireless gaming headphones and, as such, they share the same swept-back ear cups and glossy over matte plastic construction.
 Gamers who want to color-coordinate their gaming peripherals with their current setup will be happy to note that these headphones feature an RGB lighting scheme on the side plates that can be adjusted in the Corsair iCUE companion app.
 Due to their non-detachable mic, however, they'll be easily recognized as gaming headphones.

 The Corsair VOID Elite are decently comfortable headphones.
 They have a pretty loose fit and aren’t too heavy, so they should be comfortable enough to wear during shorter gaming sessions.
 Unfortunately, their unusually-shaped ear cups might not suit everybody and can cause a bit of fatigue if you intend on wearing them for extended periods.
-For more comfortable gaming headphones, check out the Corsair HS60 HAPTIC Stereo Gaming Headset.
+For more comfortable gaming headphones, check out the Corsair HS60 HAPTIC.

 The Corsair VOID Elite have an easy-to-use gamer-centric control scheme.
 Aside from a dedicated mic-muting button, all other functions are handled via the multi-function wheel.
 Pivoting it left and right changes the volume while an upward press from the middle cycles through your current EQ preset.
 A longer press activates the surround sound feature.
 Mic muting is activated via a dedicated button or by flipping the mic itself upwards.
 Apart from changes in volume, all other inputs come with voice prompts to let you know that you’ve made an adjustment.